-Caribbean Chili is spicy with a hint of sweetness.
+Caribbean Chili is spicy with a bucketful of veggies.
 This recipe can be served all year because of it’s warmth in the winter and it has a summer festive vibe.

-Everything blends so well together and it ends up being a spicy hot chili with just a hint of sweetness.
+Everything blends so well together and it ends up being a spicy hot chili with a lot of depth.
 A reward for yourself and a treat for anyone who shares it with you.

 Caribbean Chili Recipe